-The Company's current Design Criteria utilize a 1 in 5 recurrence interval and 18 multi-peaks (including peak day) representing the coldest temperatures that are expected to occur over the winter season of
+The Company's current Design Criteria utilize a 1 in 5 recurrence interval and 18 multi-peaks (including peak day) representing the coldest temperatures that are expected to occur over the winter season of the planning period, covering January through to the end of March.
+Multi-peaks are developed for each of the Central, Eastern and Niagara regions of Enbridge's franchise area.

-8 Note that the recurrence interval method can produce the same result as the coldest day method by picking a recurrence interval sufficiently long, according to underlying distribution assumptions, so as to match the resultant HDD value to the coldest day on record HDD value.
+&lt;sup>8 Note that the recurrence interval method can produce the same result as the coldest day method by picking a recurrence interval sufficiently long, according to underlying distribution assumptions, so as to match the resultant HDD value to the coldest day on record HDD value.